awestover/thoughts/content/direct-sum-testing-grid.md

 Then they compute the eigenvalues of some matrix to show that something is an HDX.
 ## open questions
-- can you analyze this test with fourier analysis?
+- can you analyze this test with Fourier analysis?
 - Can reconstruct the function using the Shapka scheme?
 - does this other test also works for direct-sum testing?

 - (Alek): higher order dependencies (i.e., not just a direct-sum, but maybe a sum of things that are allowed to depend on e.g., two terms at a time)
+- (Alek) Are either of these tests self-correcting?